knobs-dials/straceD/README.md

 Periodically checks for processes that are in D state (uninterruptable sleep, typically "waiting on IO" and then usually "waiting on disk"), `strace`s them if they keep doing that.

-Stops stracing and gives a summary when they stop doing so OR you press Ctrl-C on this program.
-The latter helps summaries on processes that rarely or never exit, like databases and other daemons.
+Stops stracing and gives a summary when they stop being in D state, stop running, OR you press Ctrl-C on this program.
+The last can help give summaries on processes that rarely or never exit, like databases and other daemons.

 By default you get a summary (strace's `-c` argument), once we stop tracing for either of those reasons.
 If you want a more realtime (and much spammier) feed, add `-C` to get all the syscalls of the process.
 You may then also want to use `-e` to have strace filter a bit more.